max-arnold/markdown-tweetable/README.md

     TweetableExtension(configs={'gcid': 'xxxx.apps.googleusercontent.com'})

-And you probably want to add some style.
+And you definitely want to add some style.
 Below is an example:

     blockquote.tweetable {
         border-top: 1px solid #CCC;